Camping and Glamping Spots on Catalina Island

 Catalina Island Camping

-A total of 17 boat-in-only sites lie nestled across 9 different coves from Avalon to Two Harbors, mostly concentrated on Catalina’s western coast facing the channel.
+17 boat-in-only sites lie nestled across 9 different coves from Avalon to Two Harbors, mostly concentrated on Catalina’s western coast facing the channel.

 The campsites have an adventurous desert island feel, with no modern amenities provided.
 As these are anchor-in coves, sailors must carefully plan conditions to bring vessels safely near shore to access camp locations.
 Once on land, breathtaking beaches and trails await exploration, but packing provisions wisely is required.